lacryptorina/trythis/EXPLANATION.md

 #### **Caveats**
 - **Security Risk**: If the `.env` file is accidentally committed to version control, sensitive data could be exposed.
 This is why it’s included in `.gitignore`.
+- **Manual Setup**: The user must manually create and configure the `.env` file before running the bot.

 #### **Possible Improvements**
 - Use a secrets management service (e.g., AWS Secrets Manager, HashiCorp Vault) for production environments to further enhance security.
+- Automate the creation of the `.env` file during setup (e.g., via a setup script).

 ---